How Queensland’s water system works

 Almost 7 million megalitres of water in Queensland is currently available for use across the state.

 More than half of the state’s water is used by the agricultural sector with irrigated agriculture worth nearly $4 billion.

 Access to this water relies heavily on rainfall which is highly seasonal and varies considerably year to year.
 The dams and weirs located across the state help to get the most from these resources.

-Queensland is divided into 22 water plan areas including the Great Artesian Basin which covers a large proportion of Queensland.
+Queensland is divided into 23 water plan areas including the Great Artesian Basin which covers a large proportion of Queensland.
 The water plans aim to balance the needs of water users (e.g. towns, agriculture and other industries) and the environment at a catchment level.